mrodriguezcote/octo-umbrella/README.md

 # octo-umbrella

 This project is a work-in-progress implementation of a test harness for the RDS client site.
-Running on node, it executes any combination of functional regression tests, reports on the test results, and integrates into the site deployment workflow.
+Running on node, it executes a number of functional regression tests, reports on the test results, and integrates into the site deployment workflow.

 The harness runs on OS X and Linux environments, as well as in Docker containers, therefore it can run on a local instance of the client site or on test environments.